brandur/sorg/content/drafts/minimalism.md

 eventually have Heroku run _on Heroku_.
 This was obviously difficult for a variety of reasons, but would be the ultimate manifestation of production minimalism.

+A favorite practice that I learned while at Heroku was the idea of production minimalism -- curbing a system's complexity by reducing the total number of moving parts that it contains.
+Ideally it should be distilled down to its simplist possible form,

 Do more with less by embracing production minimalism.
 I'd of course recommend that production stacks should be made